fal-ai/dbt-fal/docsite/docs/fal-serverless/authentication/env_var.md

 # Key-Based Authentication

-For automated credential management, fal-serverless provides key-based credentials.
-In order to generate key-based credentials, you have to use the fal-serverless CLI.
+When you are not able to use GitHub based authentication (in remote environments or CI/CD), you can generate key-based credentials using the CLI or our web UI.

 ## Generating API Keys

 Run the following command to generate a KEY with the scope of your choice.
+The ADMIN scope gives you access to use the SDK, whereas API gives you access to use the web endpoints.

 ```bash
 fal-serverless key generate --scope ADMIN